 Over the last two decades Michael has assisted hundreds of companies, through finding innovative solutions to their financial problems.
 He has also acted for various financial institutions in both informal restructurings and as receiver in formal appointments.
 Michael has also been appointed to a number of high profile companies including:

-- examiner to SIAC Construction; - joint liquidator to Treasury Holdings; - examiner to Eircom, Ireland's largest telecoms provider; - joint administrator to Quinn Insurance Limited; - examiner to Aer Arann, Ireland's regional airline; and - examiner to Irish car rental trading as Europcar.
+- examiner to SIAC Construction; - joint liquidator to Treasury Holdings; - examiner to Eircom, Ireland's largest telecoms provider; - examiner to Aer Arann, Ireland's regional airline; and - examiner to Irish car rental trading as Europear.